Your No-Nonsense Guide to NCL Drink Packages

 • Bottled Water: Flat and sparkling bottled water aren’t included in the Unlimited Open Bar Package and are priced at $3.50–$7 each.

-Gratuities: A 20% gratuity is automatically added to the difference you pay for drinks priced above $15 when using the Unlimited Open Bar Package or for any drinks not fully covered.
+Gratuities: A 20% gratuity is automatically added to the total cost of drinks priced above $15 when using the Unlimited Open Bar Package or for any drinks not fully covered.

 These updates reflect how NCL’s drink menus and pricing now operate.
 Use this guide to calculate what makes the most sense for your drinking habits.